mpawlak2/moviesapi/readme.md

 # Running the project

-After succesfull installation you are ready to run the project, all you have to do is to activate the virtualenv (if you are using one) from the directory of `moviesapi/` run `python manage.py runserver`.
-This will, obviously, run a development server.
-For more production ready solution look into https://gunicorn.org/.
+After succesfull installation you are ready to run the project, all you have to do is to activate the virtualenv (if you are using one) and then from the `moviesapi/` directory run `python manage.py runserver`.
+This will obviously run a development server.
+For more production ready solutions look into https://gunicorn.org/.

 # Running tests

-Test are run from the same directory as the app itself, from `moviesapi/` type `python manage.py test` to runn all tests.
+Test are run from the same directory as the app itself, from `moviesapi/` directory type `python manage.py test` to run all tests.

 # Endpoints